Seoul South Korea Travel Guide

 Contribute to sustainable travel and be prepared for local refinements.

-Refill at public fountains.
+Refill at fountains in public spaces.

 Avoid plastic bag fees.